tom-james-watson/breaktimer-app/README.md

 - The content of messages shown during breaks.
 - Whether to intelligently restart your break countdown when it detects that you have not been using the computer

+We do not offer support for enterprise environments or commercial deployment.
+This software is provided ‘as is’ without any warranties or guarantees of support.

 ## Installation

 - **Windows** - [BreakTimer.exe](https://github.com/tom-james-watson/breaktimer-app/releases/latest/download/BreakTimer.exe) (unsigned - you may receive a warning on install, press more info -> run anyway)